Planting your bulb

 If the bulb you received has leaves -- To keep the leaves from wilting after repotting, keep it above 80% humidity for a week, perhaps by placing a clear bag over the pot.
 Punch a small hole in the bag every day to gradually lower the humidity.
 After 10 days of doing this, you should be able to remove the bag.

-Light -- Give it bright light, but no strong sun.
-In the wild, it grows under dense forest cover, so it is happiest in bright shade.
+Light -- In the wild, it grows under dense forest cover, so it is happiest in bright shade.
+So give it bright light, but no strong sun.
+In dimmer light, it will grow larger leaves.

 Temperature -- Optimal temperatures are between about 65 and 90 degrees F (15-33 degrees C).
 It can tolerate cooler conditions but it may go dormant if it is very cool.
 It needs protection from frost.